What to Do if You Can’t Afford Your Car Payment

 What to Do if You Can’t Afford Your Car Payment article image.

-Not being able to afford your car payment can be a stressful experience.
-In addition to the prospect of losing your mode of transportation, your credit score may also suffer, making it more difficult to find affordable financing in the future.
+Not being able to afford your car payment is a stressful experience.
+The impacts of not paying your car loan are serious.
+In addition to the prospect of losing your mode of transportation, your credit score may also suffer.
+Lower credit can make it more difficult to find affordable financing in the future.

-If you're concerned about falling behind on car payments, here are seven steps you can take to get some relief and hopefully avoid some of the negative consequences of missing a payment.
+Fortunately, there are options if you're struggling to afford payments.
+Here are seven steps that you can take to get some relief—and avoid some of the negative consequences of missing a payment.

 1. Contact Your Lender

 The sooner you get in touch, the more options your lender may be able to offer.
-Here are a couple of minor requests you can start with:
+Examples of relief your lender might offer you include:

-• Change in due date: If your payday has changed or you simply need another week or two each month to make the cash available, a new due date may be the right move.
+• New payment due date: If your payday has changed or you simply need another week or two each month to make the cash available, a new due date may help you get back on track.

-• Payment schedule modification: To keep you from defaulting, your lender may be willing to create a payment plan that suits your needs.
+• More affordable repayment plan: To keep you from defaulting, your lender may be willing to create a payment plan that suits your needs.
 For example, it could extend your loan term so your monthly payments are lower, break your payments into smaller biweekly chunks or let you pay off missed payments over time.

 2. Request a Deferral